oscar-bender-stone/honors-thesis/source/information_compression.typ

 A natural question arises with universal formal systems: _which_ one do we choose?
 While we have reflection, what is the criterion for the _base_ theory?
 Can this be done?
+One loose, but natural, mteric is this: _a universal system which stores as many "interesting" proofs as possible_.
+The motivation behind this metric is to enable effective querying of "good" proofs.

-We will show that, under a restricted notion of transformation, there is an optimal theory.
+We will show that, under a restricted notion of transformation, there is an optimal universal system.
 This will form the encoding under @semantics and provide a justification for Welkin as this base theory.